soyellupi/jasmine-coverage/README.md

     bundle exec rake jasmine:coverage JASMINE_COVERAGE_KEEP_TEST_RIG=true

+You can also specify if you want missing coverage warnings

+    bundle exec rake jasmine:coverage JASMINE_COVERAGE_WARNINGS=true

 # How it works

 First Sprockets is interrogated to get a list of JS files concerned.
 This way, the right JS files